rayanthoney/The-Ninth-Path/README.md

 ## Preamble

 **The Ninth Path** is a lore-heavy, spiritually charged Skyrim SE/AE modlist built around high-stakes choices, fate-bending consequences, and the silent war between divinity and mortality.
 Inspired by philosophical and esoteric themes, this list invites you to walk a path few have dared — beyond gods, beyond Daedra, beyond time.

+If you enjoy:
+- Mystical exploration and forgotten truths
+- Moral ambiguity and personal consequence
+- Prophecy, fate, and the illusion of choice
+- Ancient ruins, lost worlds, and impossible timelines

+Then *The Ninth Path* was made for you.

+---